The popularity of Personal Watercrafts or ‘Jet Skis’ has risen manifold over the past few years.

 - Solar charger

-If you do fall off, use the safety lanyard to switch off the engine.
-(Provided that it’s attached to your lifejacket or your wrist when you started the Ski.)
+Most modern Jet Skis are incredibly stable, and you’d have to be inexperienced or try to pull an impossible stunt to fall off them.
+But it’s possible.
+If you fall off, use the safety lanyard to switch off the engine.
+(Provided it’s attached to your lifejacket or wrist when you start the Ski.)

 If the Jet Ski has rolled over, follow the rollover instructions on the rear and try to get it rolled back immediately.
+Try to get back on the ski.
+If you have one with a re-boarding step, it’s easy.

-It will be a lot harder than you imagine as you will be soaking wet and this will add to your body weight.
+It will be a lot harder than you imagine as you will be soaking wet, and this will add to your body weight.

 Do’s and don’ts while driving a Jet Ski